MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization-configure.md

 #### Outbound calls when the user is in the same location as the SBC

-Table 3.
-For outbound calls; AlwaysBypass mode.
-User in the same location as the SBC

 | Mode |	User |	Location |	Call direction |
 |:------------|:-------|:-------| :-------|
 | AlwaysBypass |	Internal |	The same site as SBC |	Outbound |

-Table 4.
-End user configuration and action
+The following table shows the end user configuration and action:

 | User physical location| User makes or receives a call to/from number | User phone number	| Voice Routing Policy | Mode configured for SBC |
 |:------------|:-------|:-------|:-------|:-------|
 | Vietnam |	+84 4 3926 3000	| +84 4 5555 5555	| Priority 1: ^\+84(\d{9})$ -VMsbc.contoso.com <br> Priority 2: .* - proxysbc.contoso.com	| VMsbc.contoso.com – Always Bypass <br> proxysbc.contoso.com – Always Bypass

-Diagram 2 shows the SIP ladder for an outbound call; Always bypass mode; with user in the same location as the SBC.
+The following diagram shows the SIP ladder for an outbound call with Always bypass mode, and the user in the same location as the SBC.

 ![Diagram showing outbound calls](media/direct-routing-media-op-10.png "Outbound calls")

-Table 5 shows the X-MS headers sent by Direct Routing:
+The following table shows the X-MS headers sent by Direct Routing:

 | Parameter	| Explanation |
 |:------------|:-------|